MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/unable-expand-public-folder-tree.md

     In the result, note \<User mailbox name>.

-5. Run this command to predefine the *DefaultPublicFolderMailbox* property for the user mailbox name you noted.
+5. Run this command to set the *DefaultPublicFolderMailbox* to the new public folder mailbox for the user mailbox you noted.

     ```powershell
     Set-Mailbox -identity "<User mailbox name>" -DefaultPublicFolderMailbox "<New public folder mailbox name>"